Good Morning (1959 film): Plot

-The film takes place in suburban Tokyo, and begins with a group of boy students going home.
+In a suburban neighborhood of Tokyo, schoolboy Minoru Hayashi and his little brother Isamu head home with their friends, who demonstrate their cherished ability to fart at will.

-The film steers into a subplot concerning the local women's club monthly dues.
-Everyone in the neighborhood club believes that Mrs Hayashi, the treasurer, has given the dues to the chairwoman, Mrs Haraguchi, but Mrs Haraguchi denies it.
-They gossip amongst themselves who could have taken the money, and speculate that Mrs Haraguchi could have used the money to buy for herself a new washing machine.
-Later Mrs Haraguchi confronts Mrs Hayashi for starting the rumor and ruining her reputation, but Mrs Hayashi states that she has indeed handed the dues money to Haraguchi's mother.
-Only later does Mrs Haraguchi realize it was her mistake (her mother being quite senile and forgetful), and she goes to apologize.
+At home, the local women become concerned after learning that the monthly dues for the neighborhood women's organization are missing.
+Everyone in the neighborhood club believes that Minoru and Isamu's mother Mrs. Hayashi, the treasurer, has given the dues to the chairwoman, Mrs. Haraguchi, but Mrs. Haraguchi denies receiving them.
+Gossip runs rampant, and they speculate that Mrs. Haraguchi could have taken the money and used it to buy the new washing machine the Haraguchi family has recently acquired.
+Mrs. Haraguchi confronts Mrs. Hayashi for starting the rumor and ruining her reputation, but Mrs. Hayashi insists that she turned over the money to Mrs. Haraguchi's mother.
+Only later does Mrs. Haraguchi realize it was her mistake, as her mother, growing forgetful in her old age, had received the money from Mrs. Hayashi, then forgotten about it being quite senile and forgetful, and she goes to apologize to Mrs. Hayashi.

-The boys are all attracted to a neighbor's house because they have a television set, where they can watch their favorite sumo wrestling matches.
-(At the time of the film's release in Japan, the medium was rapidly gaining popularity.)
-However, their conservative parents forbid them to visit their bohemian neighbors because the wife is thought to be a cabaret singer.
+The boys are all attracted to a neighbor's house because they have a television set, where they can watch televised sumo wrestling matches, which were rapidly gaining popularily in Japan in the 1950s.
+However, their conservative parents forbid them to visit the bohemian neighbors, as they disapprove of the family's laid-back lifestyle and are jealous of the wife, who is thought to be a cabaret singer.